Updated November 1, 2022

-Who Really Offers the Best Online Lessons for Acoustic or Electric Guitar?
+Who Offers the Best Online Lessons for Acoustic or Electric Guitar?

-There are more online guitar lesson options than ever before, making the instrument hyper accessible for students in the 21st century.
+There are more guitar lesson providers than ever before, making the instrument hyper-accessible for students in the 21st century.

-If you’re one of the thousands of people who will learn guitar for beginners online in 2019, then you may be wondering which website or subscription is the one for you.
+If you’re one of the thousands looking to learn guitar online, you may be wondering which website or subscription is the one for you.
+Which one is the best choice?

-We’ll pit five of the most popular and well known sites against each other and analyze how they answer all four of these questions with their individual specs to help you decide which online guitar lesson site is best for you.
+By pitting the top, most popular and well known sites against each other, we’ll analyze how well they stand up to these questions giving you a solid start on which lesson site is best for you.

-Each site has been thoroughly reviewed by Guitar Niche by slowly working through beginner, song, and advanced technique lessons, as well as trying out some of the extra features like tuners, chord finders, ear training, and more.
+Each site has been thoroughly reviewed by our Guitar Niche staff slowly working through beginner, song, and advanced technique lessons, as well as trying out some of the extra features like tuners, chord finders, ear training, and more.

 Before we dig in and walk through, some of the highlights include the vast number of lessons previously mentioned as well as the large volume of song lessons the site features.